Tano (Ta Kora): Character

-Ta Kora is amongst the most powerful deities in the Akan Pantheon of Abosom, possibly second to that of Onyame and rivialling that of Bobowissi, whom to the Fante and to the Akan is Onyame, meaning that Ta Kora is possibly just as powerful as his father.
+Ta Kora is amongst the most powerful deities in the Akan Pantheon of Abosom, possibly second to that of Onyame and rivialling that of Bobowissi, whom to the Fante is Onyame, meaning that Ta Kora is possibly just as powerful as his father.
 For this reason, Ta Kora is the patron Abosom of most Akan tribes, specifically those of the north.
 Unlike other deities of war, like Ares, he is in rivalry with Owuo (Death).
 Ta Kora is a War deity more like Mars or Athena, as he uses military tactics to defeat his enemies, evident in the Akan military ideology of adaptation.

 His most famous tactic is the ‘Captured on purpose’ tactic, in which he would transform himself into a little boy during wars, allow himself to be taken to the enemy kingdom, then spread pestilence among them, leaving them vulnerable to his own armies.
 He is also a heroic deity, who knows no fear, which is evident in the Akan belief that bravery in battle is honorable, and cowardice punishable by death.

 Despite his reputation being the Abosom of war and strife, he is often depicted as merciful as it is said that if a person is a witch and they confess and vow to change, he will forgive them.
 He will try and find a peaceful solution to war, due to him valuing life (which is the reason why he despises Owuo, who is literal death), but will quickly, effectively and ruthlessly use force against those who don't heed his calls for peace.

 However, it is said that when he was younger and due to him being the Absom of Thunder, he often displayed the extent of his power in massive thunderstorms, and even went out of his way to disrespect Nyankapon when it came to him displaying his might, going as far as to directly interfere in Nyankapon's realm of the sky to display his power.
 He was also very stubborn.
 He has since become a more peaceful deity, which might display the difference between how some Bonos saw him compared to Asantes due to their patron abosom being either Ntoa or Asase Ya.